RTEMS/rtems-docs/c-user/config/classic-init-task.rst

     The default value is 0.

 VALUE CONSTRAINTS:
-    The value of this configuration option shall be a valid integer of type :c:type:`rtems_task_argument`.
+    The value of this configuration option shall be convertible to an integer of type :c:type:`rtems_task_argument`.

 DESCRIPTION:
     The value of this configuration option defines task argument of the Classic